 Learning to Navigate

-At flight school, I stood out.
-Every move I made was visible – on the radio, in class, in the hangar.
-Expectations were low and scrutiny was high in an environment where female aviators were seen as an anomaly.
+At flight school I stood out.
+Every move I made was visible—on the radio, in class and in the hangar.
+Expectations were low and scrutiny was high in an environment where female aviators were rare.

-To move forward, I had to exceed expectations—again and again.
-I had to learn how to navigate not just systems and skillsets, but people and power dynamics.
+To move forward I had to exceed expectations again and again.
+I had to learn how to navigate not only systems and skills, but people and power dynamics.

-Over time, colleagues and friends began coming to me—not just for advice, but for clarity, for perspective, for support during big life transitions.
-I realized that helping others navigate change was just as fulfilling to me as flying.
+Over time colleagues and friends began coming to me for advice during significant decisions and transitions.
+I realized that helping people navigate change mattered as much to me as flying.